swanframe/financial-insight-generator/README.md

   - Trend analysis and a simple anomaly check on recent revenue.

 - **Insight reports**
-  - Template-based, deterministic report generation.
+  - Template-based, deterministic report generation (no LLM required).
-  - Optional **LLM-based narrative reports** that use the analytics output as structured context.
+  - Optional **LLM-based narrative reports** that use analytics output as structured context.
   - Three modes: `template`, `llm`, `hybrid`.
+  - In `llm` / `hybrid` modes, the LLM can be **RAG-grounded** using retrieved transactions.

 - **Interactive assistant (CLI)**
   - Rule-based commands for: